johncarlangelo/SmartBite/demo-app-VISION/nextjs-app/docs/caching-mechanism.md

 ## Overview

 SmartBite implements a sophisticated caching mechanism to provide instant results for previously analyzed images and reduce redundant AI processing.
-The system uses SHA-256 hashing for image identification and SQLite for persistent storage.
+The system uses SHA-256 hashing for exact image identification and semantic matching for cross-image dish recognition, with SQLite for persistent storage.

 ## How It Works